faim-lab/asterism/notes.md

 - [x] bump up the `macroquad`/`glam` version since they made `Vec2`s nicer
     - set the dependency to a git hash instead of a crates.io version
 - [x] use `where` keyword for types
+- [x] only add each contact once to the contacts struct? make the nested loop when checking intersections `self.positions[i..].iter()` &c
+- [x] consider some way of setting the min and max values of a resource